-- F1 - Exercise 📝

-1. . coordination with transport supervisor is essential to ensure

-a) When the requirement of the vehicle or driver is scheduled for a particular time

-b) Ensuring the requested vehicle matches what the visitor has asked for

-c) Following up with vehicle provider and escorting driver to meet deadlines

-d) all of the above

-2. Personal safety equipment and clothing for security v supervisor includes

-a) Bullet-proof vest b) Flashlight

-c) Uniform d) all of the above

-3. 3.
-Communication equipment for security supervisor includes

-a) Flashlight b) Stop and go baton

-c) Walky-talky d) all of the above

-4. are effective tools that help the transp ortation personnel while

-driving

-a) route charts b) baton

-c) walky talkies d) none of the above

-5. Packground varification of the security accort guar 1 may include
+- F1 kercise 📝 ---- 1. coordination with transport supervisor is essential a) When the requirement of the vehicle or driver is • b) Ensuring the requested vehicle matches what th c) Following up with vehicle provider and escorting driver to meet deadlines d) all of the above 2 Developed as fatty any interest and elathing for assurit 2.
+Personal safety equipment and clothing for security a) Bullet-proof vest b) Flashlight c) Uniform d) all of the above 3.
+Communication equipment for security supervisor includes a) Flashlight b) Stop and go baton c) Walky-talky d) all of the above Л are offective tools that halp the transm artation percennel while 4. are effective tools that help the transp driving fortation personner while a) route charts b) baton c) walky talkies d) none of the above

-5. Background verification of the security escort guard may include a) Previous employment verification b) Verification through third party

-c) Reference check d) all of the above
+5. Background verification of the security escort guard a) Previous employment verification b) Verification through third party c) Reference check d) all of the above

-• Notes
+Notes 🗐